 In a construction project, the owner or the consultant prepares documents for the tendering process.
 These documents are the contract documents that will be included in the contract.
 Typically, contract documents include but not limited to the following,

 - Bill of Quantities

 - Work Schedule

 Construction Contract Arrangements

-Pure construction contract: This is a form of contract where the contractor is responsible for the construction of the works as per the design and specifications.
-With this type of contract, the contractor bears the lowest risk.
-The price is often measurable, based on a bill of quantities (a document detailing specific prices for services and goods the contractor will provide) since the design is not usually complete and fully available at the point that construction work is to commence.
+This is a form of contract where the contractor is responsible for the construction of the works as per the design and specifications.
+In this type of contract, the contractor bears the lowest risk.
+The price is often measurable, based on a bill of quantities (a document detailing specific prices for services and goods the contractor will provide) since the design is not usually complete and fully available at the date that project work will start.

-Design-build: This is a form of contract where the contractor is responsible for both the design and construction works.
-Due to this fact the contractor bears more risk when compared to a pure construction contract (including ensuring that the work is fit for its intended purpose).
-Therefore, this is a moderately priced arrangement; usually a fixed lump sum price is required for doing both design and construction, but appropriate adjustments to the price are provided for events outside of the contractor’s responsibility
+This is a form of contract where the contractor is responsible for both the design and construction works.
+Due to this fact, the contractor bears more risk when compared to a pure construction contract (including ensuring that the work is fit for its intended purpose).
+Therefore, this is a moderately priced arrangement; usually, a fixed lump sum price is required for doing both design and construction, but appropriate adjustments to the price are provided for events outside of the contractor’s responsibility

 This blog post “Construction Contract Agreement & Ways of Contracting” is created by our guest blogger “Ali Osama, Senior Planning Engineer”.
 We would like to express our thanks to him for his contributions.